judering/judering.github.io/listen/index.md

 **Everything was asleep as if the universe was a vast mistake** - written for the National Symphony Orchestra of Ireland as part of the Contemporary Music Centre's professional development composer lab.
 <iframe width="100%" height="20" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/1431570991&amp;color=ff5500&amp;inverse=false&amp;auto_play=false&amp;show_user=true"></iframe>

 **Winter Wisps Softly Dissipate** - commissioned by Music Network.
-Written for the French duo Christian-Pierre La March (cello) and Félicien Brut (accordion) for their 8 date tour of Ireland in November 2022.
+Written for the French duo Christian-Pierre La Marca (cello) and Félicien Brut (accordion) for their 8 date tour of Ireland in November 2022.
 <iframe width="100%" height="20" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/1431559438&amp;color=ff5500&amp;inverse=false&amp;auto_play=false&amp;show_user=true"></iframe>

 **Across the Empty Squares** - written for Dermot Dunne (accordion and electronics) for the Sligo International Chamber Music Festival 2021.